 In hurricanes, and life, “freaking out” doesn’t help!

 After watching the balconies across the street fall, narrowly missing pedestrians who were out in the storm last night, my teenage daughter asked what we would do if we had been in the position of having our balconies fall (not an issue, since we don’t have a balcony!).
 I replied that there’d be no point in freaking out, just taking care of whatever needs to be done: making sure no one was hit by the falling objects, calling the wonderful insurance agent who handles our homeowner’s policy (thanks, Gregg Knepper of Integrated Coverage Group!), and cleaning up whatever we could manage.
 Whatever happens, you just do what you can.
 The freaking out and drama are, thankfully, optional and just get in the way.
 This is an important life lesson for riding out hurricanes and any other of life’s many challenges.

 If your default coping style gets in the way of dealing with Hurricane Sandy and other natural disasters, as well as more ordinary challenges, therapy can help you learn to cope more productively and find the joy in everyday life!
-Give me a call at 212-353-0296 or send me an email, and we’ll get started.
+If you’d like to learn more, reach out to me here.
 I look forward to speaking with you.